-Based on the evidence before me, I find that the Respondent obtained \$37,500.00 from the Claimant by fraud or misrepresentation.
-Clearly the Respondent received the money from the Claimant as is established by the Claimant's unrefuted testimony and corroborated by the cancelled checks in evidence, checks that were negotiated by the Respondent.
-Furthermore, because the Respondent was entrusted with the money for the purpose of obtaining sales contracts on behalf of the Claimant, something the Respondent never did, he committed an offense considered to be embezzlement.
-I can only assume that the Respondent used the funds for something other than that intended by the Claimant.
+Based on the evidence before me, I find that the Respondent obtained \$15,000.00 from the Claimant by fraud or misrepresentation.
+Clearly the Respondent received the money from the Claimant as is established by the Claimant's unrefuted testimony and corroborated by the cancelled check in evidence, a check that was negotiated by the Respondent.
+Furthermore, because the Respondent was entrusted with the money for the purpose of executing a sale contract on behalf of the Claimant, something the Respondent never did, he committed an offense considered to be embezzlement.
+I can only assume that the Respondent used the funds for something other than the purpose intended by the Claimant.
 State v.
 Burroughs, 333 Md.
 614 (1994); see generally 9 M.L.E.
-Embezzlement §§ 2 & 3, pp. 251-52 (2008) ("The offense of embezzlement is complete whenever a person who has been entrusted with money or property forms an intent to convert it to his or her own use, and has possession with such intent.") § 2, at 251.
+Embezzlement §§ 2 & 3, pp. 251-52 (2008) ("The offense of embezzlement is complete whenever a person who has been entrusted with money or property forms an intent to convert it to his or her own use, and has possession with such intent.")

-Section 7-113(a) of the Maryland Annotated Code's Criminal Law Article further defines embezzlement as follows:
+Section 7-113(a) of the Criminal Law Article of the Maryland Annotated Code (2012) further defines embezzlement as follows: